LindaSebastian/DynamicForm/README.md

+# Run project
+-Install node version 16.20.2 or above
+-install Angular 15
+-Download project
+-run npm install
+-run npm start

+# Contents
+-Created dynamic form using the reactive Forms
+-Data is added in the service

 # DynamicForm

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or 'npm start'for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding